MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Test-ModuleManifest.md

 {$a = dir $path | Test-ModuleManifest -ErrorAction SilentlyContinue; $?}
 ```

-This function is like **Test-ModuleManifest**, but it returns a Boolean value.
+This function is like `Test-ModuleManifest`, but it returns a Boolean value.
+The function returns
-The function returns $True if the manifest passed the test and $False otherwise.
+`$True` if the manifest passed the test and `$False` otherwise.

-The function uses the Get-ChildItem cmdlet, alias = dir, to get the module manifest specified by the $path variable.
+The function uses the Get-ChildItem cmdlet, alias = dir, to get the module manifest specified by the
-The command uses a pipeline operator (|) to pass the file object to **Test-ModuleManifest**.
+`$path` variable.
+The command uses a pipeline operator (`|`) to pass the file object to
+`Test-ModuleManifest`.

-**Test-ModuleManifest** uses the *ErrorAction* common parameter with a value of SilentlyContinue to suppress the display of any errors that the command generates.
+`Test-ModuleManifest` uses the **ErrorAction** common parameter with a value of SilentlyContinue to
-It also saves the **PSModuleInfo** object that **Test-ModuleManifest** returns in the $a variable.
+suppress the display of any errors that the command generates.
+It also saves the **PSModuleInfo**
-Therefore, the object is not displayed.
+object that `Test-ModuleManifest` returns in the $a variable.
+Therefore, the object is not
+displayed.

-Then, in a separate command, the function displays the value of the $?
+Then, in a separate command, the function displays the value of the `$?` automatic variable.
+If the
-automatic variable.
-If the previous command generates no error, the command displays $True, and $False otherwise.
+previous command generates no error, the command displays `$True`, and `$False` otherwise.

-You can use this function in conditional statements, such as those that might precede an **Import-Module** command or a command that uses the module.
+You can use this function in conditional statements, such as those that might precede an
+`Import-Module` command or a command that uses the module.

 ## Parameters

 ### -Path

 Specifies a path and file name for the manifest file.
-Enter an optional path and name of the module manifest file that has the .psd1 file name extension.
+Enter an optional path and name of the module
-The default location is the current directory.
+manifest file that has the `.psd1` file name extension.
+The default location is the current
+directory.
 Wildcard characters are supported, but must resolve to a single module manifest file.
 This parameter is required.
-You can also pipe a path to **Test-ModuleManifest**.
+You can also pipe a path to `Test-ModuleManifest`.

 ```yaml
 Type: System.String